robin-hartmann/template-js-node-modern/README.md

 # template-js-node-modern

-Template for creating Node.js apps with modern JavaScript
+Template for creating Node.js apps with modern JavaScript - transpiled down to ES2015

 ## Features